RafaelDM/Python-for-everybody/README.md

 # Python-for-everybody
-Exercices and homeworks from coursera course
+Exercices and homeworks from coursera Python for everybody course 1